-GREEN 1 Your source code and completed notebook

-- GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2023 Assignment 2c", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 Files in the data/2c/green subdirectory containing any data you analyzed to write your report or generate your plot(s), in a format that can be easily understood by the TAs (if you think you should include instructions on how to interpret your data, then you should!) - YELLOW 1 Up to 10% (bonus for COMP 5660 students) can be earned by additionally analyzing the performance of your best Pac-Man and Ghost controllers against each other using the methodology described in the YELLOW section of the notebook, by splitting half of each group into a test set and producing a matrix plot.
-Include these results in a separate dedicated section of your report, along with your answers to the accompanying questions from the notebook.
+- GREEN 1 Your source code and completed notebook - GREEN 2 A PDF document headed by your name, AU E-mail address, and the string "COMP x660 Fall 2024 Assignment 2c", where x needs to reflect the section you are enrolled in, containing your report, including statistical analysis and plot(s) - GREEN 3 Files containing any data you analyzed to write your report or generate your plot(s) saved to the data directory of your repository - YELLOW 1 Up to 10% (bonus for COMP 5660 students) can be earned by additionally analyzing the performance of your best Pac-Man and Ghost controllers against each other using the methodology described in the YELLOW section of the notebook, by splitting half of each group into a test set and producing a matrix plot and histograms.
+Include these results in a separate dedicated section of your report, and answer the questions in the notebook.